If The Last of Us Part II is meant to be the game of my generation, we’re in big trouble.

 Know Your Audience

 As I was typing up my review for The Last of Us Part II, I listened to what the detractors were saying about the game.
 Because the actual gameplay was fairly decent, I considered awarding Mr. Druckmann’s work a middling grade despite the problems I personally had with it.
 Nonetheless, I wanted to know what those criticizing the game were saying because something about the story still felt off, and as a non-fan, I knew I would need to understand why people liked the original, but not its sequel.
-Unsurprisingly, there was much overlap between those who called out the eighth numbered Star Wars film, The Last Jedi, and detractors of The Last of Us Part II.
+Unsurprisingly, many of the same internet personalities who called out The Last Jedi were similarly critical of The Last of Us Part II.
 I’m glad I heard them out because I had a muted reaction to the sequel’s contentious scenes, so hearing why, exactly, they didn’t work was very valuable to forming my assessment.

 It was as I laid my thoughts down in my review that it struck me.
 Naughty Dog had always touted themselves as progressives.
 Mr. Druckmann, a male feminist, boasted how he and his company handled their female characters.
 Rather than oversexualizing them like many contemporary AAA titles, they sought to give them more practical designs.
 Even just the fact that, in a piece of downloadable content, they revealed Ellie is bisexual was highly transgressive at the time.
 Plenty of games before then allowed players to decide their characters’ sexual orientation, but this instance was canonical.
 Although the execution varied wildly, it was clear Naughty Dog sought to be as progressive as possible.

-That does not, however, mean they successfully cultivated a progressive audience.
+That does not mean they successfully cultivated a progressive audience.

-The prevailing train of thought guiding contemporary conservatives was especially observable in how they handled mass shootings.
+The prevailing train of thought guiding contemporary conservatives was highly susceptible to the nirvana fallacy.
+That is, they would often assume every problem had a perfect solution and reject any proposed alternative they considered imperfect.
+This tendency was especially observable in how they handled mass shootings.
 To them, these events were as unpreventable as a natural disaster or a pandemic.
 Yes, they were tragic, but they couldn’t be helped.
-They didn’t have to capacity to grasp that these were very human problems, thereby needing human solutions to solve.
-To them, any solution that would reduce the number of shootings was pointless unless they were completely stopped.
+Any solution short of completely stopping them was pointless – even if the alternatives could save hundreds of thousands of lives in the long term.
 Otherwise, it would be like asking the heavens to stop a hurricane or the Earth to quit trembling or a particularly deadly virus to cease to be.

 It is therefore not unreasonable to conclude that, despite Mr. Druckmann and company’s best efforts, they crafted something that fit in a little too comfortably with conservative values.
 That Mr. Druckmann and his team took a deliberately ambiguous stance regarding Joel’s morality made it even easier for conservatives to find something of value in their work.
 Even ignoring its ambiguous political stance, it’s easy to construe a story that demonizes those seeking to find a cure for a horrible disease as an anti-intellectual or anti-progress allegory, which both results in an entire cavalcade of unfortunate implications and runs counter to the company’s ethos.
 This is why I don’t think it’s a coincidence that, when it came time to craft its sequel, Mr. Druckmann forced himself to steer away from away from that direction.
 In doing so, he ensured that his self-described magnum opus would leave a significant portion of his fanbase with nothing.